q3769/conseq4j/README.md

 - Concurrency and Sequencing

-Tasks submitted to by a single thread - or, by each single thread in a multi-threading scenario - will be managed by conseq4j.
+Tasks submitted by a single thread - or, by each single thread in a multi-threading scenario - will be managed by conseq4j.
 Such single-thread-submitted tasks will be executed sequentially if they have the same sequence key, and concurrently if they have different sequence keys.
 In general, client-side multi-threading is not recommended when sequencing is imperative; instead, use conseq4j to provide both concurrency and sequencing.